aumpierre-unb/InternalFluidFlow.jl/README.md

 ### Pre-Release (Under Construction) Version

-The next version (under construction) of InternalFluidFlow can be installed from the [maintainer's repository](https://github.com/aumpierre-unb/InternalFluidFlow.jl).
+The pre-release (under construction) version of InternalFluidFlow can be installed from the [maintainer's repository](https://github.com/aumpierre-unb/InternalFluidFlow.jl).

 ```julia